 Ronald J. Artinian has served as a Trustee since 1992.
-His current term as a member of the Board of Trustees is scheduled to expire at the Annual Meeting.
+His current term as a member of the Board of Trustees is scheduled to expire in April 2019.
 Mr. Artinian worked in the financial services industry for 26 years, including with Smith Barney, Inc. from 1989 to 1998, where Mr. Artinian held positions as a Managing Director and National Sales Manager.
 Mr. Artinian retired from Smith Barney in January 1998 in order to pursue other business interests as a private investor.
-Mr. Artinian joined the board of The Reserve, a money market fund, in 2007.
+Mr. Artinian joined the board of The Reserve, a money market fund, in 2007 and served as lead independent director from March 2009 through December 2016.
 Mr. Artinian served as a member of the board of NYMAGIC, Inc., an insurance holding company specializing in commercial lines property and casualty and ocean marine insurance, from 2008 until the sale of that company in 2010.
+He also served on the board of CommonWealth REIT (now known as Equity Commonwealth), a real estate investment trust, until mid-2014.